neondatabase/neon/docs/rfcs/030-vectored-timeline-get.md

 Given that this is already the case, there shouldn't be significant interaction/interference with sharding.

 However, let's have a safety check for this constraint (error or assertion) because there are currently few affordances at the higher layers of Pageserver for sharding<=>keyspace interaction.
-For example, keyspaces are not broken up by shard stripe, so if someone naively converted the compaction code to issue a vectored get for a keyspace range it would violate this constraint.
+For example, `KeySpace` is not broken up by shard stripe, so if someone naively converted the compaction code to issue a vectored get for a keyspace range it would violate this constraint.